Bryan-2680/Cybersecurity-GRC-portfolio/projects/security-audit/audit-report.md

 ---

 ### Risk 2: Lack of Multi-Factor Authentication (MFA)
-Accounts protected only by passwords are vulnerable to compromise.
+Accounts protected only by passwords are vulnerable to compromise through phishing, credential reuse, or brute force attacks

 **Impact:** High
 **Likelihood:** High